OSC/ood-documentation/develop/_sources/customizations.rst.txt

 Version 3.1 added the ability for the shell application to send and receive ping pong messages to keep the connection alive, and thus the terminal session alive.

-The drawback to this is that these persistant connections can actually outlive your authentication timeout settings.
+The drawback to this is that these persistent connections can actually outlive your authentication timeout settings.
 Meaning users can have active shell sessions for much longer than your authentication systems would normally allow.
 This is because the connection was made while you were authenticated and it persists after your session